A painting of the nations first Thanksgiving celebration in St. Augustine, Florida.

 This photo was provided by Florida's Historic Militia, Jackie Hird, photographer.

 Today, we St. Augustinians gather for Thanksgiving along with the rest of the U.S., on the third Thursday of November; while we celebrate Founder's Day on a Saturday near September 8, the day Pedro Menéndez named our city after Saint Augustin.
-Menéndez first made landfall in "la Florida" on August 28, 1565, Augustin's Feast Day, and 11 days later held a mass of thanksgiving — our country's first Thanksgiving, the one with salt pork and hardtack.
+Menéndez first made landfall in "la Florida" on August 28, 1565, Augustin's Feast Day, and 11 days later held a thanksgiving mass — our country's first Thanksgiving, the one with salt pork and hardtack.
 In modern St. Augustine, the Founding Day Celebration starts with the landing at Mission Nombre de Dios, and continues with a procession to the Fountain of Youth, where they reenact the first Thanksgiving in the U.S.

 The Thanksgiving Feast